 Do you know what you can do to prevent bullying in your classroom?

 According to StopBullying.gov

 , statistics show that bullying affects about 1 out of every 3-4 students in the United States.
 Unfortunately, the preschool classroom is not immune to this trend.
 Even young children can begin to show bullying behaviors.

 The impacts of this type of behavior in preschool are numerous.
 Bullying affects all youth, including those who are bullied, those who bully others, and those who see bullying going on.
 Some effects may last into adulthood.

-Help combat bullying behavior and make your classroom a place where students form healthy friendships by enrolling in one of our online courses about prevention of bullying behavior:
+Help combat bullying behavior and make your classroom a place where students form healthy friendships by enrolling in one of our online courses about the prevention of bullying behavior:

-Strategies for Preventing and Addressing Bullying Behaviors: The topic of bullying has continued to gain attention as school age administrators and teachers work to create positive environments that foster understanding and respect among children and their peers.
+Strategies for Preventing and Addressing Bullying Behaviors: The topic of bullying has continued to gain attention as school-age administrators and teachers work to create positive environments that foster understanding and respect among children and their peers.
 However, as bullying incidents continue, the early childhood community is joining the conversation.

 Early childhood educators are now also working on ways to identify and address early bullying behaviors.
 The goal is to set a foundation of respect and social understanding that will support children as they grow older.
-In this course, we will discuss what bullying is and how it might look, ways to prevent bullying behaviors, as well as strategies for addressing these behaviors when they do occur for both early childhood and school age educators.
+In this course, we will discuss what bullying is and how it might look, ways to prevent bullying behaviors, as well as strategies for addressing these behaviors when they do occur for both early childhood and school-age educators.